jeradhoy/MSUWC/README.md

 Some details and instructions for generating the arcHydro network are found in NoteBooks/waterCenterNotebook_5-19-2015.ipynb.
 Will be cleaned up and added to README.md in the future

+### References
+Li HY, Wigmosta MS, Wu H, Huang M, Ke Y, Coleman AM, Leung LR.
+2013a.
+A physically based runoff routing model for land surface and earth system models.
+Journal of Hydrometeorology 14:808–828.

+Gan, R., Luo, Y., 2013.
+Using the nonlinear aquifer storage–discharge relationship to simulate the baseflow of glacier and snowmelt dominated basins in northwest China.
+Hydrol.
+Earth Syst.
+Sci.
+17, 3577–3586.

 ## ToDo:
+* Add references to readme
 * Create function to automatically plot taylor diagrams
 * Create function to automatically do GOF analysis
 * Clean up archydro generation instructions and include in readme